Interview Query

 • Airlines, Travel, and Tourism

-Three industries that we could gain insight from are SaaS Products, Insurance & Banking, and Retail.
+We could gain insight from three industries: SaaS Products, Insurance & Banking, and Retail.
 Each utilizes pricing analysts in different ways.

-SaaS Products: Software as a Service providers are built around digital products with, typically, monthly or annual subscriptions, and customers are constantly receiving updates and improvements.
+SaaS Products: Software as Service providers are built around digital products with, typically, monthly or annual subscriptions and customers are constantly receiving updates and improvements.

-The model offers the possibility of changing the prices on demand so that teams can experiment with A/B testing pricing methods, as well as the freedom to partner with affiliate groups or specific discounts.
+The model offers the possibility of changing the prices on demand so that teams can experiment with A/B testing pricing methods and the freedom to partner with affiliate groups or specific discounts.

 The possibility of experimenting with so many options in real time provides plenty of opportunities for testing alternative strategies for pricing analysts.

 Insurance & Banking: Both industries have an added layer of complexity because the final pricing also depends on calculated risk and expected costs.
-Pricing analysts aren’t usually required to perform risk analytics, many companies have specialized professionals for that, but pricing in finance and insurance does still have a role to play.
+Pricing analysts aren’t usually required to perform risk analytics; many companies have specialized professionals for that, but pricing in finance and insurance still has a role to play.

 That work can range from calculating costs to having a good understanding of your peers’ work and the ability to communicate that internally.

-Retail: The retail industry usually sells a wide variety of product offerings to different customer segments simultaneously.
+Retail: The retail industry usually sells various product offerings to different customer segments simultaneously.
 This opens a rich spectrum of pricing possibilities.
-For example, a retailer could pair a product discount in order to attract customers with an increase in the price of a complementary good to piggy-back off the discounted item’s demand.
+For example, a retailer could pair a product discount to attract customers with an increase in the price of a complementary good to piggyback off the discounted item’s demand.

 In this industry, pricing strategies may have lots of layers of complexity - looking at products individually is insufficient; you must understand the relations between them.
-Therefore, some retail companies hire data scientists for pricing strategies and invest in complex machine learning models for finding customer trends and recognizing patterns in their behavior.
+Therefore, some retail companies hire data scientists for pricing strategies and invest in complex machine-learning models to find customer trends and recognize patterns in their behavior.

 Pricing Analyst Salary